 An unlikely love story unfolds from there, one which, as all stories should, ends with happy or victorious tears.
 I won't call it a romantic comedy, as most people do, because there is some real drama here as Anna and William learn to negotiate the stormy parameters of their new friendship.
 I say "friendship" because, in the end, at least for me, that's the most important element in any romantic love story.

 The movie also takes a good look at fame, especially in the modern era, and how completely dysfunctional almost all notions of it are.
 Can love overcome the paparazzi?
 Can a budding friendship?
 Can a huge disparity in income and mobility be managed?
 What does it mean to call somebody a "nobody" because they are not hounded day and night by the world's media?
-Could such a union be possible in today's world, twenty years later, when the media has become as voracious and poisonous as any authoritarian leader?
+Could such a union be possible in today's world, twenty years later, when the media has become as voracious, poisonous, indeed dangerous as any authoritarian leader?

 I recall Roberts saying in an interview not long after the film's release that, for her, in "real" life, such a friendship would not be possible, and that she was glad of it, citing the fact that she loves her fame and does not question it as Anna Scott does.
 I was dismayed by that answer then, and I am today.